Journal

 An absolute highlight of my teenage years was being fervently encouraged by my mother to bunk of school for the third Tuesday in every May.
 Partners in crime, we would head up to London for the members’ day of Chelsea Flower Show, armed with a cheque book.
 Nowhere else could you see tulips, roses, daffodils, delphiniums, lupins, sweet peas, clematis, hostas … the list goes on … of such high quality under one roof.
 My eyes would pop out!
 It was the equivalent of the sweetie shop.
 I relished chatting to the nursery growers who were all so passionate about their chosen genus.

 Not entirely satisfied, I decided to embark on a botany degree at Reading University.
-Sadly, there is nowhere in the UK where you can study pure botany today, and I therefore feel rather blessed to have spent three years, totally focused on studying plants.
 I was very fortunate to be taught by an array of wonderful professors, all specialising in particular areas – whether it be photosynthesis, classification, plant structure, genetics, or simply moss.

 Scrambling up Ben Lawers in the Scottish highlands, to identify ferns, and studying the density of Stipa plants in Almeria, Spain, are wonderful memories of field trips that come to mind.
 Reading botany certainly fuelled my inquisitive mind, as to why and how a plant survives – which is very useful for when you are gardening!